 We understand the strong influence of politics on policy development and, in turn, how policies influence the design and implementation of balanced assessment systems.
-We also recognize our suggestion to limit the footprint of large-scale assessments is subject to the interaction with test-based accountability policies.
-Such accountability policies essentially act as a multiplier: exaggerating the negative influences of ill-conceived assessment policies such as instability.
+We also recognize our suggestion to limit the footprint of large-scale assessments is subject to test-based accountability policies.
+Such policies essentially act as a multiplier: exaggerating the negative influences of ill-conceived assessment policies such as instability.